 For Home Use During the Great Fast

-Triodion Texts to insert at Midnight Office
+Triodion Texts to insert at Midnight Office after the Creed.

 For Week Three